wenjiezhang-z/wenjiezhang-z.github.io/_pages/about.md

 <strong><font color="#4169E1">An Image Recognition-Based System for Rebar Tensile Strength Qualification Detection</font></strong>

 <p style="text-align: justify;">
 This system leverages advanced image processing and deep learning techniques to automatically assess the quality of steel rebar after tensile testing.
-It aims to significantly enhance inspection efficiency and accuracy in construction and manufacturing industries.
+By providing precise and consistent qualification detection, the system can help reduce human error, accelerate material verification, and ultimately contribute to safer and more reliable infrastructure.
 </p>

 </div>